-Rule 32 Post-Conviction Relief in Arizona
+Rule 32 Post-Conviction Relief in Phoenix

-If you have been convicted of a misdemeanor or felony crime in Arizona via a jury decision or plea bargain, you still have options for petitioning the verdict.
-Arizona law allows for what is called Post-Conviction Relief proceedings for a defendant who wishes to challenge a guilty verdict rendered against them in a court of law throughout the state.
+If you have been convicted of a misdemeanor or felony crime in Phoenix via a jury decision or plea bargain, you still have options for petitioning the verdict.
+Phoenix law allows for what is called Post-Conviction Relief proceedings for a defendant who wishes to challenge a guilty verdict rendered against them in a court of law throughout the state.
 This is known as Rule 32.
 You can exercise your Rule 32 rights in the following circumstances:

 - You pled guilty by entering into a plea agreement.